As a former, self-described “average pupil” who suffered from dyslexia and ADD, Dominic O’Brien didn’t let these conditions hold him back.

 Fifth review: Three months later

-You get to hear the passion, conviction and expertise from the man himself and not only use the exercises to boost your brain power, but take inspiration from the master as well.
+You get to hear the passion, conviction and expertise from the man himself.
+That way, you get to use the exercises to boost your brain power, and take inspiration from the master as well.

 Another hallmark of O’Brien’s legacy in the world of memory is the Dominic System.
 It is primarily used for memorizing long sequences of digits and was invented for use in competition.

 The Dominic System differs from the Major System in many ways.

 The Major System is a means of associating sounds with numbers and can be quite restrictive for memorizing numbers.

 I personally find the Major System great for memorizing cards and very short sequences of numbers, but the Dominic System is considered the best by many for long numbers.

 This preference may have developed because the Major System simply attaches numbers to sounds like this:

 For more on memorizing numbers, check out my Get Good At Remembering Numbers playlist on YouTube:

 The Dominic system is a PAO or Person-Action System.
 Thus, the number one is assigned to the letter A, then number 5 to the letter E and so forth.